Flexible council tenancies

 antisocial behaviour

-The council must follow the same eviction process as for other secure council tenants.
+The council must follow the eviction process for secure tenants.

 another flexible fixed term tenancy

-a periodic secure tenancy - sometimes called a lifetime tenancy
+a secure tenancy without a fixed term (sometimes called a lifetime tenancy)

-They could also give you notice if they decide not to renew your tenancy.
+They could also give you notice if they decide not to let you stay.

 If the council decides not to renew your tenancy